 The Mikro-Cath™ pressure catheter delivers high-fidelity data for analysis of intra-compartmental pressure measurements.
 Simple, accurate signals from the solid-state pressure sensor catheter provide continuous, real-time assessments to support the diagnosis of acute compartment syndrome or evaluation of chronic exertional compartment syndrome.

 Mikro-Cath high-fidelity pressure measurements provide orthopedic surgeons with reliable pressure signals to support and simplify the diagnosis of compartment syndrome for trauma patients.
 As a compartment pressure measurement device, the Mikro-Cath pressure catheter also supports orthopedic research and sports medicine physicians monitor chronic exertional compartment syndrome and can be used in exercise studies due to the solid-state pressure sensor's stability.
 This stability delivers reliable, accurate measurements even during patient movement.

 With an appropriately sized introducer, the Mikro-Cath can be easily inserted into the targeted muscle compartment for continuous measurements up to 24 hours.

-Submit a Form or call 832-667-7000 to learn more about how the Mikro-Cath Pressure Catheter can advance your research and support compartment pressure measurement.
+Contact a Sales Rep or call 832-667-7000 to learn more about how the Mikro-Cath Pressure Catheter can advance your research and support compartment pressure measurement.

 Intra-compartmental pressure measurements support compartment syndrome diagnosis through direct and reliable pressure readings in comparison to fluid-filled pressure measurements or the five “P’s” assessment – pain, paralysis, paresthesia, pallor, and pulselessness.